 Planning With A Terminal Illness

-A recent article in the National Elder Law Foundation newsletter discussed a handout the author provides to clients who have a terminal illness.
-The purpose is to help clients prepare for their eventual death - particularly those who recently learned they are suffering from a terminal illness.
+A few years ago, The National Elder Law Foundation newsletter discussed a handout the author provides to clients who have a terminal illness.
+The handout is designed to help clients prepare for their eventual death - particularly those who recently learned they are suffering from a terminal illness.
 The recommendations include:

 Execute a DNR.
 Once executed, make sure it is readily accessible.